Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Discussion

 We have introduced a Bayesian FDR control procedure with Bayes factors that is robust to misspecifications of alternative models.
 This feature should provide peace of mind for practitioners who are attempting parametric Bayesian models in multiple hypothesis testing.
 Nevertheless, within our framework, the model specification still dictates the overall performance, e.g., a badly designed alternative model would have very little power and would therefore be useless.
 Our central message throughout this paper has been that various FDR control procedures have little practical difference if the same or similar test statistics are applied; however, our proposed procedure encourages well-designed parametric modeling approaches to obtain more powerful test statistics.

 Another advantage of our approach is its computational efficiency, especially when compared with the alternative method's reliance on permutation $p$-values.
 However, this statement assumes the Bayes factors can be easily evaluated.
 Many previous and ongoing works have been devoted to efficient evaluation and approximation of Bayes factors in various model systems.
-In particular, \cite{Johnson2005} demonstrated that almost all the well-known frequentist test statistics (e.g., $z, F$, and $\chi^2$ statistics) can be ``translated" into corresponding Bayes factors analytically, and \cite{Wen2013} demonstrated that Bayes factors can be analytically approximated in a general linear model system that includes multiple linear regression, multivariate linear regression models, and many others as special cases.
+In particular, \cite{Johnson2005} demonstrated that almost all the well-known frequentist test statistics (e.g., $z, F$, and $\chi^2$ statistics) can be ``translated" into corresponding Bayes factors analytically, and \cite{Wen2014a} demonstrated that Bayes factors can be analytically approximated in a general linear model system that includes multiple linear regression, multivariate linear regression models, and many others as special cases.

 Our proposed procedure bears certain similarities to the local fdr procedure \citep{Efron2001,Sun2007}.
 However, it should be noted that the two procedures differ significantly in the following two aspects.
 First, our procedure utilizes Bayes factors as test statistics whereas local fdr procedure relies on $z$-statistics.
-We note that in complex parametric modeling settings, $z$-statistic is not always straightforwardly defined.
+We note that in complex parametric modeling settings, $z$-statistic is not always straightforwardly defined (e.g., in our eQTL mapping examples).
 Second, the local fdr procedure is an empirical Bayes approach: it plugs in the MLE of $\pi_0$ instead of performing full Bayesian inference on $\pi_0$.
-As demonstrated in this paper, this approach can be susceptible to model misspecifications.
-In constrast, our proposed approach is robust to model specification, and philosophically is fully Bayesian by viewing $\hat \pi_0$ as a conservative approximation (by a point mass) to the posterior distribution of $\pi_0$.
+As discussed in this paper, this approach can be susceptible to model misspecifications.
+In contrast, our proposed approach is robust to model specification, and philosophically is fully Bayesian by viewing $\hat \pi_0$ as a conservative approximation (by a point mass) to the posterior distribution of $\pi_0$.

-Our discussion for correlated tests has been brief and purely theoretical, but our conclusion agrees with that of \cite{Storey2004}, i.e., under suitable conditions, ignoring the correlations among tests would only reduce power but not affect the target FDR controls for our procedure.
-Nevertheless, we want to re-emphasize that according to the mixture model and under the assumption that the observed data are dependent, it is generally the case that

-This inequality has the implication that for {\em simultaneous} inference of $\Zv$, a general model/variable selection approach, rather than a multiple testing approach, should be applied.